Understanding Post-Tattoo Dry Skin

-Post-tattoo skin dryness isn’t just your epidermis throwing a tantrum; it’s merely participating in an elaborate healing ballet.
+Post-tattoo skin dryness isn’t just your epidermis throwing a tantrum; it’s merely participating in an elaborate healing process.
 Your skin, that clever old thing, is busy repairing itself while simultaneously trying to hold onto that gorgeous ink you’ve just invested in.
 Rather like trying to renovate a listed building while keeping the original features intact – tricky business, that.

 Here’s what your skin actually needs: